Every ecommerce business’ biggest fear? Running out of inventory.

 - They want to expand product lines

-- They need to unlock capital tied up in inventory
+- They need to unlock capital tied up in existing inventory

 Which businesses benefit from inventory loans?